 - To uncover and change the negative, emotional connection/pattern in a relationship.

 - To foster the creation of a secure and connected bond.

 1. In the first stage, the therapist helps the clients identify both the surface and deeper feelings that result in the problem.
 In looking at these feelings/emotions, the therapist helps the clients come to understand the pattern/habit/cycle that has resulted in dysfunctional responses.
 The clients are encouraged to recognize that they are not the problem but that the problem lies within the negative pattern of their relationship.
 The therapist helps the clients see how their negative emotions and behavior have resulted in feeling isolated from themselves or others.
 EFT uses the here-and-now experience of the session to access and use emotions in order to change how people feel about themselves and how they view their relationships.
 The goal is to change negative patterns into more connected, loving ones (both within oneself and in the interaction with others).

-In Stage Three, clients consolidate their new learnings and reach new solutions to old patterns with the therapist’s encouragement and support.
+3. In Stage Three, clients consolidate their new learnings and reach new solutions to old patterns with the therapist’s encouragement and support.
 We now know that with EFT, your relationship can continue to grow and bring you happiness long after therapy has stopped.